1. From within your NeonCRM, click the link to NeonPay.

 2. Fill out the short NeonPay registration form.

 To make sure that all of your Neon One tools are properly connected, use the same email you use to log into NeonCRM as a User.
-If you're not sure which email you use, you can check at Global Settings > User Management.
+If you're not sure which email you use, you can check at Settings > User Management.
 Then register for NeonPay with that same email address.

 You will be asked to set up 2-step authentication.
 Follow the steps to confirm your identity through SMS.
 Be sure to save your back up codes.